 What are Terms and Conditions and Why it is Important to Have it

-Terms and conditions is a page on a website which sets out the rights and responsibilities of anyone using the site.
+Terms and conditions agreement is a page on a website that sets out the rights and responsibilities of anyone using the site.
 It effectively forms a contract between the site and the user.